libgit2/pygit2/docs/objects.rst

 Object lookup
 =================

 In the previous chapter we learnt about Object IDs.
-With an oid we can ask the repository to get the associated object.
+With an Oid we can ask the repository to get the associated object.
 To do that the ``Repository`` class implementes a subset of the mapping interface.

 .. automethod:: pygit2.Repository.get

-   Return the Git object for the given *oid*, returns the *default* value if there's no object in the repository with that oid.
-The oid can be an Oid object, or an hexadecimal string.
+   Return the Git object for the given *id*, returns the *default* value if there's no object in the repository with that id.
+The id can be an Oid object, or an hexadecimal string.

    Example::